rwbl/B4R-Additional-Libraries/README.md

 _Notes_
 * B4XLibs are indicated in brackets (b4xlib), all other libraries are CPP libraries.
 * Not all libraries are publshed on the B4R Forum.
+* LEGO® is a trademark of the LEGO Group of companies.

 ## Install
 ### Non B4XLib